 -

-5 or above on an International Baccalaureate Higher Level English A: Language and Literature exam; or
+5 or higher on the International Baccalaureate Higher Level (IBH) Examination in English A: Language and Literature

 -

-6 or above on an International Baccalaureate Standard Level English A: Language and Literature exam.
+6 or higher on the International Baccalaureate Standard Level Examination in English A: Language and Literature

-All students who enter UCSC as frosh in 2020 or after must demonstrate their command of the English language by satisfying the ELWR before enrolling in their fourth quarter.
-However, students placed into Writing 25 have until the end of their fourth quarter of enrollment to satisfy the ELWR..
+All students entering UCSC as frosh in 2020 or later must demonstrate their command of the English language by satisfying the ELWR before enrolling in their fourth quarter.
+Students placed into WRIT 25 have until the end of their fourth quarter of enrollment to satisfy the ELWR.

-For additional information on ELWR and fulfilling UCSC's writing requirements, please visit the Writing Program's website.
+For additional information on the ELWR and fulfilling UCSC's writing requirements, please visit the Writing Program's website.

 Senior Residence